deepcausality-rs/deep_causality/deep_causality/src/extensions/Readme.md

 * BTreeMap: https://doc.rust-lang.org/std/collections/struct.BTreeMap.html
 * Vector: https://doc.rust-lang.org/std/vec/struct.Vec.html
 * VecDeque: https://doc.rust-lang.org/std/collections/struct.VecDeque.html

+Set, HashSet, and LinkedList are not implemented because these would require significant more trait constraints such as Eq, Hash etc. and its unclear where these collections would be used especially when Vector is already quite useful.

 Because Rust default implementation can only rely on methods defined in the trait, a certain number of methods needs to be implemented in the extension.
 Most of them